Shawn-xyg/Udacity_Project_Exploring_US_Bike_Sharing_Data/README.md

 The project involves using Python to analyze a set of US Bike Sharing data.

 # Summary
-* This process will be done using a Jupyter Notebook.
+* This process was be done using a Jupyter Notebook.
 * Appropriate use of
   * data structures/types
   * loops/conditional statements